kaubu/my-languages/My Languages/Artein/Dictionary/mei.md

 ## Particle
 **mei**
-1. Used to form direct and indirect questions example sentence — Are you listening? example sentence — I don't know if/whether he is here.
+1. Used to form direct and indirect questions
+		Mei orene? — Are you listening?
+		example sentence — I don't know if/whether he is here.